 - Development of tools for handling vulnerabilities.

-When an organization decides to migrate data from private data center to a cloud, there should be a well defined process so that the migration is seamless and does not introduce any vulnerability that may make the cloud prone to compromise.
-The following are the most common things taken care of while migration to cloud.
+When an organization decides to migrate data from a private data center to a cloud, there should be a well-defined process so that the migration is seamless and does not introduce any vulnerability that may make the cloud prone to compromise.
+The following are the most common things taken care of while migrating to the cloud.

-When the data management is done at the enterprise level, to tackle the issue of unauthorized access to data, the administrators employ logging mechanism.
-It is an effective technique to identify the attack and the culprits since the rules and regulations are strictly enforced for privacy and access of data.
-Data being local and in the control of data and system administrator team is managed well by assigning authorization and access rights on data.
+When data management is done at the enterprise level, to tackle the issue of unauthorized access to data, the administrators employ a logging mechanism.
+It is an effective technique to identify the attack and the culprits since the rules and regulations are strictly enforced for privacy and access to data.
+Data being local and in the control of data and the system-administrator team is managed well by assigning authorization and access rights to data.

-When such data is migrated to a cloud environment, the control on data shifts on the service provider and the existing rules and regulations enforced on the data no longer exists.
-In such case, if the prior log data falls into hands of a malicious user, the migrated data becomes prone to attack, leak or theft.
+When such data is migrated to a cloud environment, the control of data shifts on the service provider, and the existing rules and regulations enforced on the data no longer exist.
+In such case, if the prior log data falls into the hands of a malicious user, the migrated data becomes prone to attack, leak or theft.
 So whenever the migration process is done, it is the responsibility of the enterprise to redefine rules for logging so that it is controlled and reconfigured to match the new environment.

 Modify Communication Channels

-When an enterprise maintains a local data center the policies and rules enforced to data modification, movement and security are locally implemented on the basis of the channel of communication within the organization.
+When an enterprise maintains a local data center, the policies, and rules enforced for data modification, movement and security are locally implemented on the basis of the channel of communication within the organization.
 Considering the limited span of communication and users the policies are considered quite secure for any kind of data access.
 The data channels are a mixed bag of encrypted and unencrypted channels with hard-coding of IP addresses and hostnames defined in the network.

-So, whenever migration is executed the data administrator must identify such loopholes and plug them so that the hardcoded and unencrypted channels do not give any option to the malicious users to misuse data in the cloud.
+So, whenever migration is executed the data administrator must identify such loopholes and plug them so that the hardcoded and unencrypted channels do not give any option for malicious users to misuse data in the cloud.